Both.

 After I finish those 50 pages I read them to see if they might actually be part of a novel.
 If not, I pitch them and write another 50 pages.
 If so, I start to outline.
 I outline the whole book, beginning to end.

 Then I write another 50 pages.
 At the end of those I discover that my outline is wrong.
 The outline is wrong both going forward (i.e., things I haven’t written yet) and going backward (i.e., things I have written that weren’t in the original outline).
 More outlining.
-I write another 50 pages and…you get the idea.
+I write another 50 pages and

 Looking at it put down here, it seems totally crazy, but it is my process.
 After having sat through many classes on “the writing process” I’ve discovered only one truth: Your process is your own.
 Figure out what your process is and honor it.
 If you think outlining sucks all the fun out of writing, don’t make yourself do it.
 If the thought of embarking on a year long journey of novel writing without any damn idea of what you’re doing gives you hives, by all means write an outline.
 Neither approach is wrong, despite what you may hear.